 Ingredients & Substitutions

-- Kashmiri red chilies: Kashmiri red chilies are less spicy and give a bright red color to this Goan masala paste.
-You can deseed them before adding them to reduce their spiciness.
-Substitute it with byadagi or any other dried red chilies but then add as per taste.
-You can also use Kashmiri red chili powder.
+- Kashmiri red chilies: These chilies give a bright red color and mild heat to the Goan Rechad masala.
+You can replace them with Byadagi or any dried red chilies, but adjust the quantity to your taste.
+Kashmiri red chili powder also works.

 - Vinegar: I used Goan toddy vinegar (coconut vinegar) as it is locally available and for authentic Goan flavor.
+You can use it for making Goan Chicken Vindaloo.
 You can substitute it with palm vinegar, red wine vinegar, or rice vinegar.
+I have made it many times with white vinegar, and it tastes good.

 - Spices: You will need simple spices like cloves, peppercorns, cinnamon, cumin, and turmeric.